rnc/exploder/README.md

 Unpacks the contents of the file/directory, decompressing and unarchiving recursively.
 It will use the specified ExploderFileProcessor on each target file.

 If a working/temporary directory has been set it will copy everything to that first.
 If a temporary directory has been configured it will be cleaned up at the end.

+##### `public void unpack( ExploderFileProcessor processor, URL source ) throws InternalException`

+Unpacks the contents of the remote file, decompressing and unarchiving recursively.
+It will use the specified ExploderFileProcessor on each target file.

+If a working/temporary directory has not been configured then this will implicitly create and use a temporary directory which WILL be cleaned up at the end.